laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $$ {k \* 2&pi; \over I \* Impulses Per Rotation} = {&Delta;currentDt \over &Delta;t} $$

 As the left-hand of the equation only contains constants and the dragfactor, and the right-hand a division of two delta's, we can use regression to calculate the drag.
+As the slope of the line *currentDt* over *time since start* is equal to ${k \* 2&pi; \over I \* Impulses Per Rotation}$, the drag thus can be determined through

+> $$ k = slope \* {I \* Impulses Per Rotation \over 2&pi;} $$

-The drag factor is effectively determined by the slope of the line created by *time since start* on the *x*-axis and the corresponding *CurrentDt* on the *y*-axis, for each recovery phase.
+As this formula shows, the drag factor is effectively determined by the slope of the line created by *time since start* on the *x*-axis and the corresponding *CurrentDt* on the *y*-axis, for each recovery phase.

 This slope can be determined through linear regression (see [[5]](#5) and [[6]](#6)) for the collection of datapoints for a specific recovery phase.
 This approach also brings this calculation as close as possible to the raw data, and doesn't use individual *currentDt*'s as a divider, which are explicit design goals to reduce data volatility.
 Although simple linear regression (OLS) isn't robust in nature, its algorithm has proven to be sufficiently robust to be applied, especially when filtering on low R<sup>2</sup>.
 On a Concept2, the typical R<sup>2</sup> is around 0.96 for steady state rowing.
 The approach of using r<sup>2</sup> has the benefit of completely relying on metrics contained in the algorithm itself for quality control: the algorithm itself signals a bad fit due to too much noise in the calculation.
 Alternative approaches typically rely on cross-stroke repeatability of the drag calculation, which could ignore drag changes despite a good fit with the data.
 Practical experiments show that an R<sup>2</sup>-based filter outperforms any other across-stroke noise dampening filter.

-As the slope of the line *currentDt* over *time since start* is equal to ${k \* 2&pi; \over I \* Impulses Per Rotation}$, the drag thus can be determined through

-> $$ k = slope \* {I \* Impulses Per Rotation \over 2&pi;} $$

 ### Determining the "Torque" of the flywheel